MorisNotari/cordova-filechooser/README.md

 	fileChooser.pick(successCallback, failureCallback);

-The success callback get a JavaScript object with some informationo and a base64 encoded content of the selected file
+The success callback get a JavaScript object with some information and a base64 encoded content of the selected file

 	fileChooser.pick(function(fileData) {
 		console.log('uri: ', fileData.uri);